-If you are reporting a decayed dangerous tree please tell us how the tree is dangerous, for example a section of a tree has split out.
+If you are reporting a dead or diseased tree, please tell us how the tree is dangerous, for example a section of a tree has split out.

 If you believe damage to your property, or injury, has been caused by a council owned tree as a result of negligence on the part of the council, please contact the council’s Risk and Insurance Team.